Phagosome: Fusion regulation

 Shortly after internalisation, F-actin depolymerises from the newly formed phagosome so it becomes accessible to endosomes for fusion and delivery of proteins.
 The maturation process is divided into early and late stages depending on characteristic protein markers, regulated by small Rab GTPases.
 Rab5 is present on early phagosomes, and controls the transition to late phagosomes marked by Rab7.

 Rab5 recruits PI-3 kinase and other tethering proteins such as Vps34 to the phagosome membrane, so endosomes can deliver proteins to the phagosome.
 Rab5 is partially involved in the transition to Rab7, via the CORVET complex and the HOPS complex in yeast.
 The exact maturation pathway in mammals is not well understood, but it is suggested that HOPS can bind Rab7 and displace the guanosine nucleotide dissociation inhibitor (GDI).
 Rab11 is involved in membrane recycling.

 Phagolysosome

 The phagosome fuses with lysosomes to form a phagolysosome, which has various bactericidal properties.
 The phagolysosome contains reactive oxygen and nitrogen species (ROS and RNS) and hydrolytic enzymes.
 The compartment is also acidic due to proton pumps (v-ATPases) that transport H+ across the membrane, used to denature the bacterial proteins.

 The exact properties of phagolysosomes vary depending on the type of phagocyte.
 Those in dendritic cells have weaker bactericidal properties than those in macrophages and neutrophils.
 Also, macrophages are divided into pro-inflammatory "killer" M1 and "repair" M2.
-The phagolysosomes of M1 can metabolise arginine into highly reactive nitric oxide, while M2 use arginine to produce ornithine to promote cell proliferation and tissue repair.
+The phagolysosomes of M1 can metabolise arginine into highly reactive nitric oxide, while M2 uses arginine to produce ornithine to promote cell proliferation and tissue repair.